"There is much pleasure to be gained from seemingly useless knowledge!"

 Many New World monkeys have prehensile tails, a feature not shared by ANY of their Old World cousins.

-two miles in the dense rain forest and almost three miles in an open area
+Howler monkey are the loudest monkey.
+Their howls can be hear for more than two miles in the dense rain forest and almost three miles in an open area

 Twenty different vocalizations have been noted in Squirrel Monkeys.